brznk7/StockMarket/README.md

 # StockMarket

-to plot most recent data run the update.py file.
+In order to plot most recent data, run the update.py file.